grafana/grafana/docs/sources/installation/debian.md

 ## 1. Download and install

-You can install Grafana using our official APT repository, by downloading a `.deb` package, or by using a binary `.tar.gz` file.
+You can install Grafana using our official APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.

 ### Install from APT repository